Microsoft SQL Server: Stored Procedures Versus LINQ

 There are also many reasons why Stored Procedures should not be used:

-- The logic used by Stored Procedures is crude and esoteric
+- The logic used to create Stored Procedures is crude and esoteric

 - The routines for debugging Stored Procedures are primitive